jgrassler/talks/monasca-onboarding/src/main.md

 could fit into this presentation, so be sure to check it out.

 One notable thing about the Monasca community is that we use Storyboard for bugs and feature requests.
-So please don't look for Monasca bugs on Launchpad or file them there.
-We may not even notice them if you do.
+So please don't look for Monasca bugs on Launchpad.

 You will find our specifications in the [openstack/monasca-specs](http://specs.openstack.org/openstack/monasca-specs/).